sshah100-clt/chatbot-deepseek-gemini/README.md

 ## Hosted demo
 - Live instance: https://baseline.pythonanywhere.com/
-- Login with any profile name; choose DeepSeek or Gemini (depending on configured keys).
+- Login with any profile name; choose DeepSeek or Gemini.
 - Admin dashboard: https://baseline.pythonanywhere.com/admin-dashboard/
 - Admin access code on the hosted demo: `admin-secret` (enter this when prompted to view monitoring).
-- To change the code for your own deployment, set `PORTAL_ADMIN_TOKEN` in `.env` (for example `PORTAL_ADMIN_TOKEN=baseline-admin`) and share that exact code with viewers who need monitoring access.
+- To change the code for your own deployment, set `PORTAL_ADMIN_TOKEN` in `.env`

 ## Quick start (local)
 1) Ensure Python 3.10+ is installed.